NemeanGames/terragenesis-collapse/README.md

 - **3D Map** – The Three.js world provides a terrain backdrop with toggles for rivers, roads and landmarks.
 Adjust the procedural seed or elevation scale in the Actions panel.
+- **Physarum Planner** – Enable the world planner under *Actions → Physarum* to run an agent-based trail solver on the terrain cost field.
+Optional overlays visualise conductance, the thinned skeleton, and the merged road polylines.

 ## Deployment to GitHub Pages